Research project GaN-HighPower

 In this project, Fraunhofer IEE will investigate how the project partners' newly developed components can be integrated into the overall system of a PV inverter and what requirements result from the combination of high power and high switching frequencies.This includes the development of suitable driver circuits for high-power, fast-switching GaN semiconductors, integrating new inductors into the overall system, and adapting the control system to these components.

-Funding: Federal Ministry for Economic Affairs and Climate Action
+Funding: Federal Ministry for Economic Affairs and Energy

 Logo Bundesministerium für Wirtschaft und Klimaschutz